DiegoAvena/TheUniverseDatabase/README.md

     - The password for this instance can be anything, since the program will prompt you to enter that password on startup anyways

-    - To set this up, I used the "MySQL installation guide" slides that are in the canvas page set up for the database management course.

 ## How to use

 - To launch: